 If the incident was ignited by content that was perceived as offensive, give your followers the feeling that you are doing everything you can to avoid such content in the future.
 After all, they also want to know that your company is learning from mistakes.

 To handle a crisis situation appropriately, you need to quickly respond to mentions of your company and flexibly update the content plan on all your channels.
 Swat.io supports you exactly in this – not only in crisis situations!
-Schedule a free demo now and get to know our tool.
+Start a free trial now and get to know our tool.